Gina Lollobrigida: Awards and nominations

 Lollobrigida won three David di Donatello, two Nastro d'Argento, and six Bambi awards.
-She was nominated three times for the Golden Globe and won once in 1961 as World Film Favorite – Female.
+She was nominated three times for the Golden Globe and won once in 1961 as World Film Favorite– Female.
 She was nominated once for a BAFTA award.

 In 1985, she was nominated as an officer of France's Ordre des Arts et des Lettres by Jack Lang, for her achievements in photography and sculpture.

+In 1987 she was appointed a Grand Officer of the Order of Merit of the Italian Republic.

 Lollobrigida was awarded the Légion d'honneur by François Mitterrand.

 On 16 October 1999, Lollobrigida was nominated as a Goodwill Ambassador of the UN Food and Agriculture Organization.

 On 1 February 2018, Lollobrigida received a star on the Hollywood Walk of Fame.